 Nobody wants to be surrounded by people who are constantly trying to “fix” them.
 You want to be around people who are just like you, who understand you and what you’re going through.
 One of the keys to a successful recovery is being part of a community of people who’ve been in your shoes and come out clean on the other side.
 These people can show you the exact steps you need to take to get back on track (and stay there).

 A PERSONALIZED, LONG-TERM PLAN

-When choosing an opioid program you should look for one that takes the time to assess your personal circumstances.
-Make sure the program asks about and takes into consideration the substances you’ve been using, the dosage and duration of use, and your full medical history, and uses that information to create a personal plan designed only for you.
-With these three things, you can feel confident that your personal opioid detox program will get you where you’re going.
-And you’ll know that you will get there comfortably with the proper medical treatment, and with the support of people who genuinely care about you.
+When choosing an opioid program, you should look for one that takes the time to assess your circumstances.
+Make sure the program asks about and considers the substances you’ve been using, the dosage and duration of use, and your full medical history, and uses that information to create a personal plan designed only for you.
+With these three components, you can feel confident that your personal opioid detox program will get you where you’re going.
+You’ll know that you will get there comfortably with the proper medical treatment and with the support of people who genuinely care about you.